-- 4 Sustainable land management (SLM) describes "the stewardship and use of land resources, including - 5 soils, water, animals and plants, to meet changing human needs while simultaneously assuring the long- - 6 term productive potential of these resources and the maintenance of their environmental functions" - 7 (Alemu 2016, Altieri and Nicholls 2017)(see e.g., Section 4.1.5), and includes ecological, technological - 8 and governance aspects. - 9 The choice of SLM strategy is a function of regional context and land use types, with high agreement on - 10 (a combination of) choices such as agroecology (including agroforestry), conservation agriculture and - forestry practices, crop and forest species diversity, appropriate crop and forest rotations, organic farming, - 12 integrated pest management, the preservation and protection of pollination services, rain water harvesting, - range and pasture management, and precision agriculture systems (Stockmann et al. 2013; Ebert, 2014; - Schulte et al. 2014; Zhang et al. 2015; Sunil and Pandravada 2015; Poeplau and Don 2015; Agus et al. - 2015; Keenan 2015; MacDicken et al. 2015; Abberton et al. 2016).
-Conservation agriculture and forestry - 16 uses management practises with minimal soil disturbance such as no tillage or minimum tillage, - permanent soil cover with mulch combined with rotations to ensure a permanent soil surface, or rapid - 18 regeneration of forest following harvest (Hobbs et al. 2008; Friedrich et al. 2012).
-Vegetation and soils in - 19 forests and woodland ecosystems play a crucial role in regulating critical ecosystem processes, therefore - 20 reduced deforestation together with sustainable forest management are integral to SLM (FAO 2015b; see - 21 Section 4.8).
-In some circumstances, increased demand for forest products can also lead to increased - management of carbon storage in forests (Favero and Mendelsohn 2014).
-Precision agriculture is - characterised by a "management system that is information and technology based, is site specific and uses - one or more of the following sources of data: soils, crops, nutrients, pests, moisture, or yield, for optimum - 25 profitability, sustainability, and protection of the environment" (USDA 2007)(see also Cross-Chapter Box - 26 6: Agricultural intensification, Chapter 5).
-The management of protected areas that reduce deforestation - 27 also plays an important role in climate change mitigation and adaptation while delivering numerous - ecosystem services and sustainable development benefits (Bebber and Butt 2017).
-Similarly, when - 29 managed in an integrated and sustainable way, peatlands are also known to provide numerous ecosystem - services, as well as socio-economic and mitigation and adaptation benefits (Ziadat et al. 2018). - 31 Biochar is an organic compound used as soil amendment and is believed to be potentially an important - 32 global resource for mitigation.
+- 4 Sustainable land management (SLM) describes "the stewardship and use of land resources, including soils, - 5 water, animals and plants, to meet changing human needs while simultaneously assuring the long-tem - 6 productive potential of these resources and the maintenance of their environmental functions" (Alemu - 7 2016, Altieri and Nicholls 2017)(see e.g., Section 4.2.5), and includes ecological, technological and - 8 governance aspects. - 9 The choice of SLM strategy is a function of regional context and land use types, with high agreement on (a 10 combination of) choices such as agroecology (including agroforestry), conservation agriculture and forestry practices, crop and forest species diversity, appropriate crop and forest rotations, organic farming, 11 12 integrated pest management, the preservation and protection of pollination services, rain water harvesting, 13 range and pasture management, and precision agriculture systems (Stockmann et al. 2013; Ebert, 2014; Schulte et al. 2014; Zhang et al. 2015; Sunil and Pandravada 2015; Poeplau and Don 2015; Agus et al. 2015; 14 15 Keenan 2015; MacDicken et al. 2015; Abberton et al. 2016).
+Conservation agriculture and forestry uses management practises with minimal soil disturbance such as no tillage or minimum tillage, permanent soil 16 17 cover with mulch combined with rotations to ensure a permanent soil surface, or rapid regeneration of forest 18 following harvest (Hobbs et al. 2008; Friedrich et al. 2012).
+Vegetation and soils in forests and woodland 19 ecosystems play a crucial role in regulating critical ecosystem processes, therefore reduced deforestation 20 together with sustainable forest management are integral to SLM (FAO 2015b; see Section 4.9).
+In some 21 circumstances, increased demand for forest products can also lead to increased management of carbon 22 storage in forests (Favero and Mendelsohn 2014).
+Precision agriculture is characterised by a "management 23 system that is information and technology based, is site specific and uses one or more of the following 24 sources of data: soils, crops, nutrients, pests, moisture, or yield, for optimum profitability, sustainability, and protection of the environment" (USDA 2007)(see also Cross-Chapter Box 6: Agricultural 25 26 intensification, Chapter 5).
+The management of protected areas that reduce deforestation also plays an 27 important role in climate change mitigation and adaptation while delivering numerous ecosystem services 28 and sustainable development benefits (Bebber and Butt 2017).
+Similarly, when managed in an integrated - 31 Biochar is an organic compound used as soil amendment and is believed to be potentially an important and sustainable way, peatlands are also known to provide numerous ecosystem services, as well as socio-

+- 32 global resource for mitigation.
 Enhancing the carbon content of soil and/or use of biochar (see Chapter 4) - have become increasingly important as a climate change mitigation option with possibly large co-benefits - 34 for other ecosystem services.
 Enhancing soil carbon storage and the addition of biochar can be practised - with limited competition for land, provided no productivity/yield loss and abundant unused biomass, but - evidence is limited and impacts of large scale application of biochar on the full GHG balance of soils, or - human health are yet to be explored (Gurwick et al. 2013; Lorenz and Lal 2014; Smith 2016).